 We all make mistakes - we're human - but we can learn from others' mistakes to greatly reduce our own.
 These common landscape design mistakes can be found in almost every neighborhood.
 Learn from them to avoid unnecessary expenses and headaches.

 The most common mistakes are related to the placement of plant material

 Plants are often placed too close to structures or to each other.
 You need to consider carefully the mature size of each shrub or tree as specified in a reputable plant database.
 Discrepancies exist among sources so go with the larger estimate to be sure.

-Exposure can also affect size
+Exposure can also affect the size

 Some plants, when placed in a shadier than preferred site, will grow less dense, but much lankier than usual.
-Your pruning style will also affect mature size and thus spacing; for instance, the boxwood can be sheared tightly to occupy an area as small as one foot, or loosely in a natural form to occupy a two feet diameter space.
+Your pruning style will also affect the mature size and thus spacing; for instance, the boxwood can be sheared tightly to occupy an area as small as one foot, or loosely in a natural form to occupy a two feet diameter space.

 When placing plants near a structure, think of future maintenance and repair work that may need to be done.
 In my experience, painters and other tradesmen are not especially cautious around plants - give them plenty of room to work!
-Though plants may be used to hide gas, electric and other utilities, be sure to leave plenty of room for access.
+Though plants may be used to hide gas, electric, and other utilities, be sure to leave plenty of room for access.